osullivp/Lego51515BLEArduinoTensorFlow/README.md

 - https://www.youtube.com/watch?v=aYrysCYupw8

-In searching for a solution to this problem I set out the following criteria:
+In searching for a solution to this problem I established the following criteria:

 - Create a project that can be relatively simply copied and extended by other users
 - The Lego components should be limited to the stock 51515 set